SQL Server Tips

 4. The cursor should be closed explicitly after data manipulation.

-5. Cursors should be deallocated to delete cursor definition and release all the system resources.
+5. Cursors should be deallocated to delete cursor definitions and release all the system resources.

 Microsoft SQL Server supports the following types of cursors.